-A media rate card is a document featuring the rates for advertising of a media organisation.
-It may also include details like deadlines, demographics, policies, additional fees and artwork requirements.
+A media rate card is a document featuring the rates for advertising of a media organization.
+It may also include details like deadlines, demographics, policies, additional fees, and artwork requirements.
 It may have its rates broken down by classified, retail and even national ads.

-A rate card helps you understand what types of ad sizes, discounts and other advertising the media organisation has on offer.
+A rate card helps you understand what types of ad sizes, discounts, and other advertising the media organization has on offer.
 When choosing media, a rate card is used so that you can compare ad rates before buying advertising space.

-Make sure you understand the terms and conditions of advertising with the media organisation before placing your ad.
+Make sure you understand the terms and conditions of advertising with the media organization before placing your ad.
 If there is a conflict between the insertion order and the media rate card, the latter will be the deciding factor.
 This does not mean that prices on the rate card are fixed.
-First time ad bookers are offered special rates and other discounts.
+First-time ad bookers are offered special rates and other discounts.